Changissnz/nu_merchant_principal/README.md

 to industrialize, plague the uniqueness that many aspirants hold as a second objective during their stages of sophistication.
-Scarcity, as a simple economic concept, becomes a critical factor in valuation of sophisticated practices or products.
+Scarcity, as a simple economic concept, becomes a critical factor in valuation of sophisticated practices or products, even if public market pricing is not to occur from the start.
 These practices and products no longer produce the same kind of aura through distributive processes, such as democratization (no additional comment on this term), that produce replicants of